 -Rosemary.
 You gotta love the smell of rosemary, great seasoning for meats and potatoes.

 -Mint should be planted with care.
 Now, I will tell you that I am not following this advice here in Puerto Rico.
 I want a lot of mint, and I want it to be a living mulch to keep the grasses from taking over my beds.
 So, I am planting mint in my veggie beds and ripping out when I need to.
-Most advice, and the logical way to grow mint, is contained in a pot.
+Most advice, and the logical way to grow mint, is to contain it in a pot.

 -A good gourmet lettuce mix seed can serve you well with two harvests this growing season.
 Start in the cool of spring and then again in the late summer.
 Sow heavily and harvest entire plants.